↑Top / Menu / Search

 King & Munk Invoice, December 1884.

-Memo for Mr Garton in 1887
+Memo to Mr Garton in 1887

 Garton & King letter head 1889

-Garton & King letter 1889.
+Garton & King letter 1889

-A specification for a radiator circa 1900
+Specification for a radiator c.1900

 A specification for a radiator circa 1900.

-Garton & King invoice 1902
+Garton & King Invoice 1902

-Garton & King invoice 1902.
+Garton & King Invoice 1902.

 1935 invoice